jbcoe/polymorphic_value/draft.md

 the dynamic and static types of the pointer argument do not agree.
-In cases where the user has supplied a custom copier and deleter it is assumed that they will do so to avoid slicing and incomplete destruction: a class heirarchy with a custom `Clone` method and virtual destructor would make use of `Clone` in a user-supplied copier.
+In cases where the user has supplied a custom copier and deleter it is assumed that they will do so to avoid slicing and incomplete destruction: a class heirarchy with a custom `Clone` function and virtual destructor would make use of `Clone` in a user-supplied copier.

 ## Empty state